 You must comply with the state and territory laws of Australia.
-The number of hours you can work in Australia can be found in your visa conditions.
+The number of hours you can work in Australia can be found via the Department of Home Affairs' (DHA) website.

 You and your dependants (if any) can only work after you have commenced your course.
 You and your dependants (if any) must adhere to the work hour restrictions:

 Course 'out of session'

 Dependants of a student visa holder enrolled in a Master or Doctorate degree

 Unlimited hours (however, you can only work a maximum of 40 hours per fortnight during any preliminary courses you undertake)